 One of the first things you need to do when starting a job search is to make sure you have a resume or make sure your current one is up to date.
 Since I have been working for over twenty I have had a resume for a long time, but have not really had a need to use it recently.
-The job search criteria has changed a bit since I was last actively looking for a position and the resume format has evolved as well.
+The job search criteria have changed a bit since I was last actively looking for a position and the resume format has evolved as well.
 I mean when I first put my resume together LinkedIn wasn’t even around.
 My resume was due for a major renovation.
 I did some homework and attended a recent class to help update my resume.

-A resume is usually the first introduction a perspective hiring manager will receive, so you better make it count.
+A resume is usually the first introduction a prospective hiring manager will receive, so you better make it count.
 A resume should list both features and benefits of your previous work history.
 It should magnify accomplishment relevant to the target position.
 Meaning you may have multiple resumes, and it’s a living and changing document depending on how often and what position you are applying too.
-You should always try to match common requirements and key words from research from existing position from the major job sites.
+You should always try to match common requirements and keywords from research from existing position from the major job sites.
 It should be no more than two pages in length and contain the three main parts of a resume, a summary, experience, and education.

 Three Main Parts of a Resume

 Most resumes are broken down into three main parts, a summary, experience and, education section.
-You can also add an additional relevant experience section and professional development section if applicable to position you are applying.
+You can also add an additional relevant experience section and professional development section if applicable to the position you are applying.
 Here’s a breakdown:

 - Summary (Max of 6 lines)

 - Hard Skills

 - Soft Skills